janxmares/janxmares.github.io/_pages/code.md

 ---
 layout: archive
-title: "Code"
+title: ""
 permalink: /code/
 author_profile: true
 ---

-{% include base_path %}
+# Code

-This is where you can download codes that were used in my projects.
+This is where you will be able to download codes from my projects.

-### Finance and growth
+## Finance and inequality
-The files are available in .zip
+Please refer to my GitHub account for now.